Facts of Benito Juárez, Tlaxcala

 In the Table of Contents: I. Introduction II.
 Early life of Benito Juárez III.
 Education of Benito Juárez IV.
 Political career of Benito Juárez V. President of Mexico VI.
 Reforms of Benito Juárez VII.
 War of Reform VIII.
 Second French Intervention in Mexico IX.
 Death and Legacy of Benito Juárez X. Conclusion XI.
 Frequently Asked Questions Article: Benito Juárez, Tlaxcala: The Life and Legacy of Mexico's Most Beloved President I. Introduction Benito Juárez is one of the most influential figures in the history of Mexico.
 He was the first indigenous president of the country and led a series of reforms that changed the social and political structure of Mexico.
 In this article, we will explore the life and legacy of Benito Juárez, especially his relationship with Tlaxcala, his home state.
 II.
 Early life of Benito Juárez Benito Juárez was born in San Pablo Guelatao, Oaxaca, in 1806.
 His family was poor and of indigenous origin.
 His father died when Benito was young and his mother worked hard to support the family.
 Despite the difficulties, Benito was an intelligent and hardworking child.
 III.
 Education of Benito Juárez At the age of 12, Benito moved to the city of Oaxaca to study at the seminary.
 There, he learned Latin and philosophy, but decided to abandon the religious career to study law.
 In 1831, he graduated from the University of Oaxaca and began his career as a lawyer.
 IV.
 Political career of Benito Juárez Benito Juárez began his political career as a deputy in the Congress of Oaxaca.
 In 1847, he became governor of the state of Oaxaca.
 During his tenure, he fought against corruption and worked to improve the lives of the poor.
 In 1853, President Antonio López de Santa Anna dissolved Congress and established a dictatorship.
 Benito Juárez was imprisoned and exiled to Cuba.
 V. President of Mexico In 1855, Benito Juárez returned to Mexico and joined the liberal movement.
 In 1858, he was elected president of Mexico.
 During his tenure, he fought against the Church and the landowners to implement a series of reforms, including the abolition of slavery and the separation of Church and State.
 VI.
 Reforms of Benito Juárez The reforms of Benito Juárez changed the social and political structure of Mexico.
 He abolished slavery, established freedom of the press and religion, and promoted public education.
 He also established the system of civil and criminal trials and the civil registry, which was a great advancement for justice in Mexico.
 VII.
 War of Reform The War of Reform was an armed conflict that took place in Mexico between 1858 and 1861.
 It was a struggle between the liberals, led by Benito Juárez, and the conservatives, who wanted to maintain the power of the Church and the landowners.
 The war ended with the victory of the liberals and the promulgation of the Constitution of 1857.
 VIII.
 Second French Intervention in Mexico In 1861, France, Spain, and Great Britain invaded Mexico.
 The official reason was Mexico's non-payment of debts to European countries, but France's true intention was to establish an empire in Mexico.
 The French established a puppet government and appointed Maximilian of Habsburg as emperor.
 Benito Juárez led the resistance against the French and, in 1867, managed to expel them from Mexico.
 IX.
 Death and Legacy of Benito Juárez Benito Juárez died in 1872.
 His legacy is enormous: he was the first indigenous president of Mexico and led a series of reforms that changed the social and political structure of the country.
 He is also remembered for his fight against the French invasion and his defense of Mexican sovereignty.
 X. Conclusion Benito Juárez is one of the most important figures in the history of Mexico.
 His life and legacy are an example of struggle and sacrifice in defense of justice and freedom.
 His relationship with Tlaxcala, his home state, is a demonstration of his commitment to the indigenous roots of Mexico.
 XI.
 Frequently Asked Questions 1.
 What was Benito Juárez's main reform?
 2. How did Benito Juárez fight against the French invasion?
 3. What was Benito Juárez's relationship with Tlaxcala?
 4. Why is Benito Juárez's legacy important?
 5. What was Benito Juárez's role in the War of Reform? chat, {NUM} active users have been registered.

-The geographical point of the locality is {LONGITUDE} in longitude west of the Greenwich meridian.
+The locality is located at a longitude of {LONGITUDE} west of the Greenwich meridian.

 The value of the latitude is {LATITUDE}.

-The altitude of the town is {ALTITUDE} meters above sea level.
+You reach an altitude of {ALTITUDE} meters above sea level in Benito Juárez.

 Population Map Benito Juárez

-The number of male children from 0 to 2 years old in the rural area is 182.
+The male population from 0 to 2 years old in the region is 182, according to census data.

 The number of people over 5 years old in this area is 5589.